-5. Newsletters
+6. Newsletters

-Whole Kids Foundation and FoodCorps both have newsletters that contain updates about how our work with youth gardens is helping kids grow up healthy, and periodically includes tips and information for garden programs, including educational resources and funding opportunities.
-Please select below if you'd be interested in receiving either newsletter.
+Whole Kids Foundation has a newsletter that contains updates about how our work with youth gardens is helping kids grow up healthy, and periodically includes tips and information for garden programs, including educational resources and funding opportunities.
+Please select below if you'd be interested in receiving this newsletter.